Active Substance: ivabradine hydrochloride

 How is Procoralan used?

-Procoralan is taken twice a day with meals, once in the morning and once in the evening.
-The recommended starting dose is 5 mg twice a day, which may then be increased to 7.5 mg twice a day or decreased to 2.5 mg twice a day depending on the patient’s heart rate.
-If the heart rate is between 50 and 60 beats per minute, the dose of 5 mg twice daily should be maintained.
-The adjustment is made after three to four weeks in coronary artery disease and after two weeks in long-term heart failure.
+The recommended starting dose is 5 mg twice a day, which the doctor may increase to 7.5 mg twice a day or decrease to 2.5 mg twice a day depending on the patient’s heart rate.
+If the heart rate decreases during treatment to between 50 and 60 beats per minute, the dose of 5 mg twice daily should be maintained.
+The adjustment is made after three to four weeks in long-term stable angina and after two weeks in long-term heart failure.
 In patients over 75 years old, a lower starting dose of 2.5 mg twice a day can be used.
-Treatment must be stopped if the heart rate remains below 50 beats per minute or if symptoms of bradycardia (slow heart rate) continue.
+For angina, the starting dose should never exceed 5 mg twice daily in patients under 75 years of age.
+Treatment must be stopped if the heart rate decreases persistently below 50 beats per minute or if symptoms of bradycardia (slow heart rate) continue.
+When used for angina, treatment should be stopped if there is no improvement in symptoms after 3 months and the doctor should consider stopping treatment if the improvement in symptoms or the reduction in the heart rate is only limited.

 How does Procoralan work?